North Carolina board bars UNC Center for Civil Rights from litigating

 By

-CHAPEL HILL, N.C. -- The University of North Carolina system Board of Governors voted 25 to 2, with one abstention, Friday to bar litigation by the UNC Chapel Hill School of Law’s Center for Civil Rights.
-The proposal voted on is technically a ban on all centers and institutes from engaging in litigation, but the only entity that litigates is the Center for Civil Rights.
+CHAPEL HILL, N.C. -- The University of North Carolina system Board of Governors voted 24 to 3, with one abstention, Friday to bar litigation by the UNC Chapel Hill School of Law’s Center for Civil Rights.
+The proposal voted on is technically a ban on all centers and institutes engaging in litigation, but the only entity that litigates is the Center for Civil Rights.

 System President Margaret Spellings, whom the board clashed with in its session the day before, did not speak during the brief debate and has not spoken publicly on her position regarding the center.

-Reached by phone earlier this week, Ted Shaw, director of the center, said he wasn’t hopeful going into the vote.
+Reached by phone last week, Ted Shaw, director of the center, said he wasn’t hopeful going into the vote.

 “In my most hopeful dreams, I think maybe they might have been persuaded by all the arguments made in favor of the center,” said Shaw, who was also in attendance for the vote Friday.
 “They might think of things like Charlottesville, and that [this] is not the time -- if there ever is one -- to cut back on mechanisms to enforce civil rights and fight against discrimination.”